 The Brooklyn Museum is the second largest art museum in New York City and one of the largest in the United States.
 One of the premier art institutions in the world, its permanent collection includes more than one and a half million objects, from ancient Egyptian masterpieces to c...200 Eastern Parkway (Washington Ave.)

 Founded by violinist Olga Bloom, Bargemusic has been a showcase for chamber music on the Brooklyn waterfront and a champion of chamber music throughout the United States for over 25 years.
-The Barge, a 102-foot long converted barge once used by the Erie Lackawanna Railroad, ...14-33 Cadman Plaza West<br>At the Fulton Ferry Landing
+The Barge, a 102-foot long converted barge once used by the Erie Lackawanna Railroad, offer...14-33 Cadman Plaza West<br>At the Fulton Ferry Landing

 Founded by artists in the wake of the first festival in 1997, DAC was the first non-profit arts organization in Dumbo, Brooklyn.
 By attracting thousands of visitors and media attention to the once abandoned manufacturing area, DAC's role has been pivotal in the establishment of D...30 Washington St